Skip to content

 Many people (myself included) use AirPods as a sleep aid–whether with music, sounds, or podcasts.
 So far, users have to set a timer in the respective app or in the clock app to prevent playback from continuing all night.

-Automatic sleep detection aims to change that.
-Similar to wear detection, AirPods will stop playback when they detect the wearer has fallen asleep.
-According to “9To5Mac,” it is not yet clear whether an Apple Watch, which already has sleep detection, will also be required for this.
+Automatic sleep detection aims to put an end to this.
+Similar to wear detection, AirPods stop playback when they detect the wearer has fallen asleep.
+It is not yet clear whether an Apple Watch, which already has sleep detection, will be required for this.

 Also interesting: New AirPods from Apple are coming!
 What the models can do